cfmeyers/cfmeyers.github.io/_posts/2015-05-20-tdding-a-flask-api.markdown

 ###Initial Errors:

-1.)  `NameError: global name 'app' is not defined`, fixed with a quick import in the test file, `from app import app`
+1.)  `NameError: global name 'app' is not defined`: fix this with a quick import in the test file, `from app import app`

-2.)  `ImportError: cannot import name app`, fixed with `app.py`:
+2.)  `ImportError: cannot import name app`: fix this with the following additions to `app.py`:

         {% highlight python %}
         from flask import Flask, jsonify